Super Star (2002 film): Production

-The film was supposed to be directed by seven to eight different directors who backed out for various reasons before Nagathihalli Chandrashekhar was chosen.
-Nagathihalli Chandrashekhar had mentioned in an interview that, although he was credited as the director, he was not given much freedom on the sets and Upendra was the one who took decisions regarding the shoot of the movie.
+The producers of the film approached seven different directors working in the Kannada film industry, who all declined the script for various reasons before Nagathihalli Chandrashekhar was chosen.
+Chandrashekhar mentioned in an interview that, although he was credited as the director, he was not given creative freedom during shooting and production, and that Upendra was primarily responsible for the shooting and direction of the film.

 Soundtrack

-The music for the movie was composed and lyrics were penned by Hamsalekha.
-The track "Thagole Thagole" was a chartbuster.